 Recent RPS Studies: Maine and Maryland

-This webinar will describe two recent studies that examined the renewable portfolio standards (RPSs) in Maine and Maryland.
-Authors of the studies will present their key findings and discuss the implications.
+This webinar described two recent studies that examined the renewable portfolio standards (RPSs) in Maine and Maryland.
+Authors of the studies presented their key findings and discussed the implications.

 - Jason Gifford, Senior Director, Sustainable Energy Advantage